hcook99/VocifyNews/README.md

 # VocifyNews
 Application written in python that takes a url and outputs a audio file to listen to.
-The application is written using flask, gtts to convert eh text to speech and
+The application is written using flask, gtts to convert text to speech.